aradic01/Credit-Card-Service/README.md

 mvn spring-boot:run
 ```

-To run it with the Docker:
+To run it with Docker:

 ```bash
 mvn clean install -Pdocker -DskipTests